bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is an object representation of the html elements of a webpage.

 2. What is an event?

+Any user interaction on a website,

 3. What is an event listener?

+Allows elements to listen to events and peform a callback when it happens.

 4. Why would we convert a NodeList into an Array?

+The ability to to use array methods on the data.

 5. What is a component?

+Reusable peices of code used to create elements that can share functionality and styling.

 ### Git Set up